 Here’s an estimate of how much Wi-Fi coverage you’ll get with a Google Nest Wifi or Google Wifi system:

 |Nest Wifi router (standalone)||1-2 bedroom homes||One Google Wifi point||Up to 85 sq. metres|

 |Nest Wifi router + one point||2-3 bedroom homes||Two Google Wifi points||85 - 170 sq. metres|

 |Nest Wifi router + two points||3+ bedroom homes||Three Google Wifi points||More than 170 sq. metres|

-*Google Nest Wifi requires a Google Nest router and is compatible with both Google Nest Wifi points as well as Google Wifi points.
+*Nest Wifi requires a Nest Wifi router and is compatible with both Nest Wifi points as well as Google Wifi points.
 The Nest Wifi router can cover a 1-2 bedroom home.
 Each Nest Wifi point can cover an additional 1-2 rooms.

 **The above recommendation for number of Wifi points is just a guide; home materials and layout can affect how Wi-Fi signal travels.
 Homes with thicker walls or long, narrow layouts may need extra Wifi points for full coverage.
 Strength and speed of signal will depend on your Internet provider.

 As a general rule, points work best when they’re no more than two rooms away from each other.
 For example, if the far end of your house has weak Wi-Fi, don’t put a Wifi point in that exact spot.
 Instead, put it partway in that direction.
 Try to place it in an elevated position, like on a shelf.

 Points work best when they can see each other with a clear line of sight.
 Barriers such as heavy furniture and walls made of thick concrete or brick can influence Wi-Fi performance.
 With additional points, it will be easier to strategically place them in a way that avoids obstructions.